How to Fix Action Center Not Opening in Windows 11?

 Navigating to Appropriate Location

-4. Now, under the Windows key, look if you can find an Explorer key.
+4. Now, look under the Windows key to see if you have an Explorer key.

 Looking for Explorer Key